-Here is the list of 17 Snowfall in India: Best Places to See Snow in India
+Here is the list of 17 Snowfall in India: Snow Places in India

 Snow season: November - April

-Glaciers, frozen lakes and snow carpets rolled out till the horizon, Sonamarg, literally translating to 'The Meadow of Gold', is any snow lover's paradise in winters.
-A popular destination among the snow and mountain lovers, this place is covered with a beautiful sheet of snow in the peak winters and is a sight to see and experience.
+Glaciers, frozen lakes and snow carpets rolled out till the horizon, Sonamarg, literally translating to 'The Meadow of Gold', is a snow paradise in winters.
+A popular destination to see snowfall in India for mountain lovers, this place is covered with a beautiful sheet of snow in the peak winters and is a sight to see and experience.
 Since summers hit this area a bit late, in May, you can occasionally find snow in April, while the rest of the country is already playing host to summers.
 It's also a great place for trekking and river rafting.
 Thajiwas Glacier is a must visit place if you are going to Sonamarg in the summer season.

 Yumthang is known for experiencing snow almost all year round.
 However, most of the areas here are prone to blockages and being shut down due to heavy snow.
 So, it's advisable to always and always check and confirm before you plan a trip to this place.
 Also if you are visiting in winter, prepare well to brave the extremely harsh winter conditions.
 But the spectacular views one gets while in one of the best snow places in India is totally worth the pains.
 Snow enthusiasts should avoid visiting this place during the monsoon season as the snow starts melting and heavy rains are witnessed.